erhsparks/app_academy_prepwork/README.md

 ## Slack

-You should have received an invite to join the [Prep Course Slack team][prep-course-slack].
+Slack is a chat client similar to IRC.
+It supports public and private channels, direct messages, formatted code blocks, and more.
+You should have received an invite to join the [App Academy Prep Slack Team][prep-course-slack].
 If you did not receive an invite, please email admin@appacademy.io and we will add you.
+You should either install the desktop client, or bookmark the web version.

-Slack is a real-time chat service where you can talk with your fellow classmates about the prep work and help each other out on the tougher concepts.
+You can use Slack to talk with your fellow classmates about the prep work and help each other out on the tougher concepts.
 You're all doing the prep work together, so if you're struggling to wrap your head around something, your cohort-mates will usually be willing to explain what they understand.
-The reverse also
-holds: sometimes you'll be the one who understands a concept that someone else is having trouble with.
+The reverse also holds: sometimes you'll be the one who understands a concept that someone else is having trouble with.
 You're encouraged to try to explain it as this is a great learning opportunity for both you and the other student.

+You can type `code snippets` by surrounding text in \`backticks\`.
+You can also open and close multi-line code blocks like this:

+    ```
+    # your code goes here
+    ```

 [prep-course-slack]: https://app-academy-prep.slack.com/